Wada Pass (Nagano): After World War II

 In 1953, the road was registered as Japan National Route 142.
 Wada Pass Tunnel is narrow, so vehicles are not able to run as two lanes.
 Eventually, now, the tunnel is mutual contraflow.
 In 1978, Shin Wada Tunnel was open to traffic.

 Japan National Route 142

 Shin Wada Tunnel the distant of which is 14,777 m that has belonged to the Shin-Wada Tunnel Toll Road since 1978.
-Since 1 April 2022, a driver is able to pass through the former toll road without toll tickets, so the road which runs over this tunnel has been gone free to pass though since 1 April 2022.
+Since 1 April 2022, a driver is able to pass through the former toll road without toll tickets, so the road which runs over this tunnel has been gone free to pass through since 1 April 2022.